Kidney and bladder health

-- maintaining blood glucose levels at your target range
+- keeping your blood glucose levels within your target range

 Symptoms and treatment of infection

 Contact your doctor immediately if you think you have a bladder of kidney infection.